lennilobel/sql2022-workshop-hol/HOL/2. Temporal HOL/Temporal.md

 **Creating a Temporal Table with a Custom History Table Name in SQL Server**

 Temporal tables, introduced in SQL Server 2016, enable SQL Server to automatically manage historical data.
-These tables include two specifically defined columns, the `ValidFrom` and `ValidTo` fields, which SQL Server populates to track when each row is valid in time.
+These tables include two specifically defined columns, the "period" columns, which SQL Server populates to track when each row is valid in time.
 This feature is particularly useful for maintaining an auditable history of data changes over time.

 In this demonstration, we will create a new temporal table named `Employee` and define a custom history table called `EmployeeHistory`.
 The `WITH (SYSTEM_VERSIONING = ON (HISTORY_TABLE = dbo.EmployeeHistory))` clause specifies that system versioning is enabled for the table and designates `EmployeeHistory` as the history table.